PSebastian96/pjt2-keytarschool/README.md

 ## Abstract :

-While designing the website, I had in mind 2 colours Purple and Green, as these colours make the Hero image "Keytar Girl".
+While designing the website, I had in mind 2 colours Purple and Green, as these colours maske the Hero image "Keytar Girl".
 The website revolves around the combination of these colours and their different shades.

 According to some studies the purple is associated with the following : promotes harmony of the mind and the emotions, contributing to mental balance and stability, peace of mind, a link between the spiritual and the physical worlds, between thought and activity.